Best VOX Amp for Worship Teams (Our Top Pick)

 - Clean

-Loud enough to gig?
+Loud enough for church?

-Since they usually don't come with a line out, I'll assume they'll be mic'd or simply on a smaller stage, in which case they're usually going to be plenty loud for gigging.
+One common question about VOX amps is this: Are they loud enough for larger church sanctuaries or even just gigging in general?
+Since they usually don't come with a line out, I'll assume they'll be mic'd or simply on a smaller stage, in which case they're usually going to be plenty loud for a church sanctuary.
 But here's some additional context for three of the amps we've covered.

 VOX AC15